Elevating Greek Startups against COVID 19 (2022)

 The enterprise MORPHE ΙΚΕ has joined the Action “Elevating Greek Startups against COVID 19 2nd CYCLE” with a total budget of 34 million €.
 The Action aims at the support …

-We do not stop experimenting with the latest updates in the field of Fused Filament Fabrication (FFF) 3D printing technology and new materials
+We do not stop experimenting with the latest updates in the field of 3D printing technology and on the investigation and fabrication of new materials.

 The results indicate a more accurate simulation of a patient’s anatomy than the methods that have been implemented so far.
 The innovative proposed approach considerably eliminates the long pre-processing time and bypasses the need for skilled personnel with knowledge of anatomy, which are still prerequisites for the current 3D printing methods.
 Furthermore, Morphé’s software ‘Reform’ can provide extensive control on a Fused Deposition Modelling 3D printer accurate representing the density of any human organ homogeneously.

 The filament extrusion rate defines the amount of melted filament to be extruded on a print.
 However, by manipulating accurately the extrusion rate during the 3D printing process, it is possible to alter the properties of the produced object.
-Import 3D models and select different filament extrusion rates for each print producing parts of different weight, flexibility, strength or other property based on the employed filament.
+Import 3D models and select different filament extrusion rates for each print producing parts of different weight, flexibility, strength or other property based on the employed filament..

 Infill pattern is the structure inside a 3D printed object.
 An infill pattern can be simply linear or based on more complex structures and consequently can affect an object’s strength, flexibility, as well object’s weight and printing time.
 Using Morphé’s ‘Reform’ slicing software, the users can create their own patterns that fit their needs.
 They can create patterns with different filament extrusion rates or choose among various pre-designed patterns.